-b) Risk management objectives and policies
+c) Risk management objectives and policies

-The Company's principal financial liabilities comprise accounts payable, debt, lease liabilities and loan from related party.
+The Company's principal financial liabilities comprise accounts payable and accrued liabilities, debt, lease liabilities and loan from related party.
 The main purpose of these financial instruments is to manage short-term cash flow and raise finance for the Company's capital expenditures.
 The Company's principal financial assets comprise cash and cash equivalents, trade receivables, restricted cash and other receivables that arise directly from its operations.